 The likelihood of sparks with the fan housing is minimized through use of special types of spark resistant construction, depending on the type of protection required.

-AMCA “A” spark resistant construction: Highest degree of spark resistance.
+AMCA “A” Spark Resistant Construction: Highest degree of spark resistance.
 Airstream parts are constructed out of non-ferrous materials.
-Typically, aluminum is the non-ferrous material used, but for certain applications, such as high temp, where aluminum cannot be used, Twin City Fan has the capability to use alternative materials including Monel®, Inconel®, and Hastelloy®.
+Typically, aluminum is the non-ferrous material used, but for certain applications, such as high temp, where aluminum cannot be used, Twin City Fan Azen has the capability to use alternative materials including Monel®, Inconel® and Hastelloy®.

-AMCA “B” spark resistant construction: Less protection that AMCA “A” construction, AMCA “B” construction consists of a non-ferrous wheel and non -ferrous rubbing plate around the hole through which the shaft passes.
+AMCA “B” Spark Resistant Construction: Less protection that AMCA “A” construction, AMCA “B” construction consists of a non-ferrous impeller and non-ferrous rubbing plate around the hole through which the shaft passes.
 As with AMCA “A” construction, aluminum in usually the non-ferrous material of choice but can be substituted with the alternative materials listed for AMCA “A” construction.